gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 console.log(arr2);
 ```

 But we can do something better with functions, to be more flexible.
-In this way, we are segmenting our code in a more clean way:
+In this way, we are segmenting our code more cleanly:

 ```javascript
 function mapForEach(arr, fn) {